Fortune Comes in More Ways Than One

 Time Has Nothing To Do With Hours, And Everything To Do With The Way You Spend Them

 Wandering my fingertips across the expanse of your skin was all I needed to pass the time.

-The clock was ticking slower than usual on us, but I've always hated waiting, and the clicking sound of a hand as it hits each new minute.
+The clock was ticking slower than usual, but I've always hated waiting.

 The only words that can come to my mind as you run your calloused hands through my hair sound something like, "How much time do we have?".

-I know it can't be much longer, and the idea of love and loss happening on the short strike of the long hand on the clock is not something I could bare to have right now.
+I know it can't be much longer, and the idea of love and loss happening on the short strike of the long hand is not something I can bare.

 The word fortunate is not something I ever believed in until I met you.

-You used to say that I would one day find myself in trouble, but what you failed to realize is that you are a symptom not a cure.
+You used to say that I would one day find myself in trouble, but what you failed to mention is that you are a symptom, not a cure.

-You thought you could give me a quick dosage of admiration but all that helped with was the dizziness and feeling of downward spiraling.
+You thought you could give me a quick dosage of admiration, but all that helped with was the dizziness during the downward spiral.

 The fall is far more graceful than the landing.
 I can only hope that you'll join me for at least one of them.